 Attorney Schiller does not charge a fee to review and evaluate your ERISA case, and for the ERISA cases that he accepts, Attorney Schiller works on a contingent fee basis (his fee is a percentage of the recovery).

-Many employees do not consult an attorney until they have completed the insurance company’s appeal process.
+Many employees do not consult an attorney until they have completed the insurance company’s appeal process and want to file in federal court.
 This can be a big mistake!
 These next few paragraphs explain the insurance company’s appeal process and illustrates why having an experienced ERISA attorney assisting in this process can be very helpful.